LyapunovJingci/CS655_Project/README.md

 If you use Python 3.6 to install everything, you should also install Python 3.6 for your client node(Although you can also use python 3.7 as well)

 Step（client）:
-use the command line in client.sh to download, install and run the server
+use the command line in client.sh to download, install and run the client